 "Through critical reading, they will learn how to have a dialogue with the text and then expand that into a dialogue in the class with their fellow students and professors.
 They will learn how to ask the large questions that are at the center of a liberal education."

-—John Svarlien, classics professor and faculty director for August term
+—John Svarlien, classics professor and former faculty director for August term

 Transylvania's faculty understand that the transition from high school to college can sometimes prove challenging, and they want to do everything possible to ensure each student's success.

 At the same time, they remain committed to the principles of a liberal arts education and are eager to help students embrace the intellectual curiosity and analytical thinking that requires.

 With those goals in mind, Transylvania offers first-year students a distinctive, innovative, and integrated four-part academic program to help ensure a smooth transition to college academics and the demands of a liberal arts curriculum.

 Click the links above to learn more about the components of Transylvania's First-Year Academic Experience.